Iga Świątek: Charity work and philanthropy

-Advocating for mental health awareness
+Advocating mental health awareness

-On 10 October 2021, Świątek donated $50,000 of her prize money in support of World Mental Health Day, after progressing to the last 16 of the BNP Paribas Open at Indian Wells.
+On 10 October 2021, Świątek donated $50,000 of her prize money in support of World Mental Health Day, after progressing to the last 16 of the Indian Wells Open.
 "I would say in sports, for me, it was always important to use that kind of help because I always thought that in my mental toughness there is some strength that I can use on court and I can also develop in that manner," she said.
-After winning in at the French Open in 2020, Świątek revealed that using her sports psychologist (Daria Abramowicz) had helped her get over the line.
+After winning in at the French Open in 2020, Świątek revealed that using her sports psychologist, Daria Abramowicz, had helped her get over the line.
 "It's just good to stay open-minded.
 If you need that kind of help, then go for it.
 If you're up to it and if you're open-minded, I think it helps a lot," Świątek added.

-In her runner-up speech after losing the final to Barbora Krejčíková on AGEL's Ostrava Open on 9 October 2022, Świątek announced she will donate all of her prize money (€58,032) won in the tournament to Polish non-profit organizations and foundations to celebrate World Mental Health Day.
+In her runner-up speech after losing the final to Barbora Krejčíková on the Ostrava Open on 9 October 2022, Świątek announced she will donate all of her prize money (€58,032) won in the tournament to Polish non-profit organizations and foundations to celebrate World Mental Health Day.
 "This is the most difficult moment of this tournament for me.
 I do not know what to say.
 Thank you so much.
 Whether I win or not, I am fulfilling my dreams, and you with me.
 I wish I won cause I would be able to donate more but I would like to announce that I will donate my prize money to non-profit organisations in Poland on Monday, which is World Mental Health Day.
 I hope this money can help a lot of people and make some change".

+On 12 October 2023, Świątek announced that she would donate 300,000 PLN ($70,000) to UNICEF Poland to "help in the field of mental health in Poland and all over the world", as part of celebration of World Mental Health Day.
+Along with the major announcement, she shared her thoughts and motivated other people as well.
+"I would like to encourage you to have a look around and see if there's someone there who could use your help.
+You can make a donation of your choice to organizations like UNICEF that professionally help people (if you're able to)."